Skip to content

 */

-The Effect.gen API allows you to incorporate error handling directly into your program flow by yielding failed effects.
-This mechanism, achieved through Effect.fail, is demonstrated in the example below.
+The Effect.gen API lets you integrate error handling directly into your workflow by yielding failed effects.
+You can introduce errors with Effect.fail, as shown in the example below.

 import {